 The Foundation awards grants to postdoctoral researchers with the aim of reinforcing the autonomy and creativity of the next generation of scientists.
 Each year, it also awards the “Bertha Benz Prize” to a young female engineer who presents an outstanding doctoral thesis.

-The Foundation addresses significant social issues, which it discusses from a scientific perspective in various promotional programs, for example “Freedom and Self-determination in the Digital World,” “Healthcare Robots” or "The Internet and Mental Health.”
+The Foundation addresses significant social issues, which it discusses from a scientific perspective in various promotional programs, “Freedom and Self-determination in the Digital World,” “Healthcare Robots” or "The Internet and Mental Health.”

 The Foundation promotes the public perception of science.
-In the form of dialog platforms it stages public events in Stuttgart, Berlin, and Bremen – at which selected scientists and publicists report on current research topics and engage in discussion with visitors.
+In the form of dialog platforms it stages public events at different locations – at which selected scientists and publicists report on current research topics and engage in discussion with visitors.